marinamen/unit2_project/README.md

 plt.legend()
 plt.title("Humidity Outdoor Sensors")
 ```
-Figure(6.2) This is one of the average graphs for the sensors.
-It's important to note the minimum an maximum lines which represent the minimum lows and the maximum highs.
+Figure(6.3) This is one of the average graphs for the sensors.
+It's important to note the minimum an maximum lines which represent the minimum value and the maximum value in the data set.

 <img src = "https://github.com/marinamen/unit2_project/blob/main/images/Screenshot%202023-12-14%20at%207.24.48%20PM.png" width=90% height=90%>

+Figure(6.4) This graph displays the median line for the graph of the outdoor humidity sensors.
+To calculate the average only two sensors were used because the second sensor was broken.

 ## 7.Login and Register System